 The Arizona Game Fair is committed to providing a safe environment where everyone is treated with dignity and respect.
 Harassment or unwelcome conduct, whether verbal, physical, visual, or in any other form, is strictly prohibited.
 Arizona Game Fair’s anti-harassment policy applies to all persons involved in the operation or attendance of the convention or Fair-sponsored event.
+This includes all virtual communities such as Facebook, Twitter and Discord.
 Arizona Game Fair will not tolerate harassment of anyone by anyone, including participants, vendors, hosts, or staff.

 Arizona Game Fair defines harassment as any behavior that threatens a person or group or produces an unsafe or non-inclusive environment.
 Harassment includes, but is not limited to, offensive verbal comments or non-verbal expressions related to gender, gender identity, gender expression, sexual orientation, disability, physical appearance, body size, race, age, or religious beliefs.